Tour an Arts and Crafts masterpiece and more in the home of the Rose Bowl

 Now head to Old Pasadena, a 22-block national historic district filled with restored buildings housing hip boutiques, buzz-worthy restaurants, and a beloved cinema.
 Try Northern Italian dishes with California influences at the intimate Union restaurant (save room for delectable olive-oil cake for dessert).
 Or sample Southeast Asian cuisine at Bone Kettle, where Erwin Tjahyadi, who apprenticed under Wolfgang Puck and Trey Foshee, serves up an array of intriguing Indonesian-inspired small plates and such main dishes as Singapore-style chili-fried lobster.
 Old Pasadena is also home to the ArcLight Pasadena, a movie theater that has earned a devoted following.

 A few dozen miles northeast of Pasadena is the Mount Wilson Observatory, which was home to the world’s largest telescopes for most of the first half of the 20th century.
-Today, with its CHARA (Center for High Angular Resolutions Astronomy) facility, it’s still at the cutting edge of astrophysics, and offers variety of tours, a full schedule of events, and a place to recharge with the Cosmic Café.
+Today, with its CHARA (Center for High Angular Resolutions Astronomy) facility, it’s still at the cutting edge of astrophysics, and offers a variety of tours, a full schedule of events, and a place to recharge with the Cosmic Café.

 Finish your visit back in Pasadena with afternoon tea—served on signature Wedgwood tea sets—at one of California’s grand-dame hotels, The Langham Huntington Hotel.
+This historic resort, one of the first in the state, boasts a heated saltwater pool, the 11,000-square-foot Chuan Spa, and excellent dining options, all located on 23 acres at the foot of the San Gabriel Mountains.

 Useful info: Before you go, check out a calendar of events for all the goings-on in Pasadena.